 Whether you are just moving into the area, have your first baby on the way and need a bigger place, or you are just finding the mayhem of downtown a bit of a grind, we’ve got you covered.
-Check out our list of the best suburbs to buy a home now.
+Check out our list of the best Seattle suburbs to buy a home now.

 Seattle certainly has its appeal.
 Plenty of people move here and never leave.
 Yet, for as beautiful and peaceful as the region is, downtown is a bit of a different beast.
 If money is no object, a smaller place fits just right, and you thrive on urban living, you can find a place that works.

-However, if traffic is a pet peeve, you’re not used to living among all the antics of a large city, or you don’t plan to live out of a tent on the sidewalk, the suburbs can offer far more.
+However, if traffic is a pet peeve, you’re not used to living among all the antics of a large city, or you don’t plan to live out of a tent on the sidewalk, the Seattle suburbs can offer far more.
 You can always spend your weekends exploring the city when you like too.
 This is ideal if you want to raise a family in a nice, quiet, and friendly neighbourhood where your kids have access to schools and parks, away from the city noise.

 Clyde Hill, WA is nestled between Northwest Bellevue and Medina.
-It boasts even higher average prices.
+It boasts an even higher home average price.
 Making it a small but luxurious neighborhood for the discerning home buyer.
 Like Microsoft CEO, Satya Nadella who has owned a home here.

 The average home value in Clyde Hill was over $3M as of early 2021.
 Prices can go much higher.
 Though we are also talking about 4 to 8 bedroom homes with 2,000 to 7,000 square feet of living space.

 Choosing from classic and modern architectural designs, with room for a pool and epic views over the lake, mountains and downtown skyline.